Customer Experience Sells

 4. Slow quoting

 In complex sales with long lead times, slow quoting is rampant—for good reason.
-Many such companies site incomplete RFQ information as an issue.
+Many companies site incomplete RFQ information as an issue.
 Quick response, even if just to ask a question about the spec, moves quoting along and keeps them engaged.
 Customers will sometimes go with the fastest quote, not necessarily the cheapest.

 5. Thinking about the product, not the customer